 12. Try Whether You Think You Can or Not

 Every run teaches me that I can do more than I thought.
 I’m too tired to run and then suddenly 6 miles have flown by.
 But the key is that no matter how tired I felt, I started.

 I could quit 5 minutes in if that’s all I had in the tank and I’d still know at least I tried.
-For me this is important when I get to scary things like scrambling up a mountain or agreeing to rappel down a waterfall (look out for my upcoming Costa Rica trip!).
+For me this is important when I get to scary things like scrambling up a mountain or agreeing to rappel down a waterfall.

 14. I Am

 These two words are beyond powerful.
 It takes us too long to decide we’re runners because we think it looks a certain way and no surprise that applies to all kinds of things!!!

 Calling myself a writer?
 Can I do that without having written a book or getting paid by some larger company…does blogging count?!
 Or how about the other biggies that we struggle with: “I am a good parent.”
 “I am enough.”
 “I am strong.”